Stottler Henke Associates

-Stottler Henke Associates, Inc., founded in 1988, is a company headquartered in San Mateo, California, that develops artificial intelligence software applications and development tools for education and training, planning and scheduling, knowledge management and discovery, decision support, and computer security and reliability.
+Stottler Henke Associates, Inc. is a company that develops artificial intelligence software applications and development tools for education and training, planning and scheduling, knowledge management and discovery, decision support, and computer security and reliability.
+It was founded in 1988 and is headquartered in San Mateo, California.

-Scenario-based training simulations let students apply their knowledge and skills in realistically complex situations.
-Intelligent tutoring systems encode and apply subject matter and teaching expertise to evaluate student performance and provide individualized instruction automatically.
+Its education products include training simulations and intelligent tutoring systems.
 Its Aurora scheduling system is used by NASA, United Space Alliance, the Boeing Company, Massachusetts General Hospital, and Clipper Windpower.